rachelsuk/hackbright-takehome/README.md

 ## How to use the API

 1. Clone the repo.
-There are no required python packages.
+There are no required python packages to install.

 2. Open an interactive console